omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 Creating app templates
 =============================================

 In Omnia, templates for publishing apps, communities and teamwork are created in a simlar way.
 This page describes the general options for these three types of templates.
+Available options can differ depending on type of app/site is being created.
 See the respective page in Omnia admin for more information (links at the bottom of this page).

 Images in this description from templates for publishing Apps.